sc0ttkclark/admin-bar-disabler/readme.txt

 1. **Admin Bar Disabler Settings** - Set up per-site settings or if this plugin is activated network-wide then you can also set up network-wide settings through the Network Admin.

 == Changelog ==

+= 1.4.1 - MArch 2nd, 2020 =
+* Fixed: Updated compatibility with WP 5.4
+* Fixed: Fix some HTML showing up on the page

 = 1.4 - September 3rd, 2018 =
 * Fixed: Roles/capabilities blacklist logic is no longer inverted